eco•tone from ecology (eco; Greek οἶκος, oikos “house/dwelling”) + -tone from the Greek τόνος tonos, “tension.”

 Ecotone: News and Views on Ecological Science

 Ecotone showcases ecology and ecologists, focusing on ecological science in the news and its use in policy and education.
 We welcome guest submissions of timely relevant news of importance to the broad ecological community.
-Liza Lester, ESA’s communications officer, edits Ecotone.
+Zoe Gentes, ESA’s Public Information Manager, edits Ecotone.

 Ecological Society of America